tim-simm/Coding-IxD/README.md

 Now you can execute the questionnaire and everything necessary will be saved in the database

 ## Usage
 To run our Project, you need to set up the web application and the stepper motors.
-Then you have to follow the Steps:
+Then you have to follow these Steps:

 * Step on the scales
 * Answer the questionnaire